wantingxu/projects/README.md

 * Model0.ipynb:
     Implementations of naive Bayes classifier, logistic regression, SVM, and NN models.
 * Model1.ipynb:
     Implementation of LSTM with keras.

+*NOTE: If the notebooks can not load properly, please try copying the notebook link to view at https://nbviewer.jupyter.org/.*